 A dive structure would be constructed at the tunnel portals to transition the rail track from surface to in-tunnel through the portal.
 Tunnel ventilation facilities would be provided at the tunnel portals.
-Install piles along the edge of the dive structure to form the walls

 Tunnel boring machines prepared for launch at Chatswood.